ericom-gideon/docs/docs/servers/using_backups_to_protect_your_data.md

 A backup (snapshot) is not stored on the local server instance, but as a new and independent copy of the instance.
 This enables the complete instance to be recovered even if it becomes corrupted.

+__Backups (snapshots) cannot be downloaded.
+We recommend that you use a third party backup utility as part of your DR strategy/BCP.__

 #### Enable scheduled backups on new servers

 When you create a new server using the Ninefold Portal __New Server__ wizard, you can choose to take a daily backup at a small cost (see secondary storage (pricing details)[https://ninefold.com/pricing-detail/#storage] for current costs per GB/month).
 We only take one recurring backup by default with the oldest being automatically overwritten.
 Each of your server's disks are backed up during this process.
 The default daily backup runs in the early hours of the morning (Australian Eastern Standard Time).